 Physics lies at the heart of most of science and technology.
 For example, modern biology seeks to analyse many of the processes of life in terms of physical laws.
-Recently physics has even been applied to economics.
 The search for a fundamental understanding and the drive towards technological development in areas such as computer hardware continue to pose fresh challenges to physicists.
 They are tackled with a combination of experiment, theory and computation.
-Our degree courses combine all three of these elements and prepare the student for a wide range of careers.
-Our graduates are in demand for positions in research both here and overseas, and for a wide range of jobs in industry and commerce.
+Our degree courses combine all three of these elements and prepares the student for a wide range of careers with combinations of transferable skills unique to our degrees.
+Our graduates are thus in demand for positions in research both here and overseas, and for a very wide range of jobs in industry and commerce.